paketo-buildpacks/blog/content/posts/0004-writing-buildpacks.md

 ### Bootstrap it

 Another huge help is our buildpack [Bootstrapper](https://github.com/paketo-community/bootstrapper) which sets up a basic buildpack directory structure in a Packit-compliant way.
 Using the bootstrapper tool removes the guesswork involved in setting up all the basic pieces of a buildpack, and enforces test-driven development.
 The bootstrapper-provided integration tests fail by default, encouraging you to write tests first and think about the overarching picture of what you need your buildpack to do.
-The Paketo core development team practices test-driven development when we work on buildpacks.
-If you're not convinced that TDD is important, this [blog post](https://tanzu.vmware.com/content/blog/why-tdd) makes a compelling case.

 ### Keeping it simple